Short on time, need an Amsterdam 3 day itinerary, and have no idea what to do in Amsterdam in 3 days?

 Looking for Something a Bit More Savoury?

-You can also eat at the Pancake Bakery.
-This Amsterdam pancake institution serves an assortment of savory and sweet pancakes that are so delicious that you’ll have a hard time NOT licking the plate.
+You can also eat at the Pancake Bakery, an Amsterdam pancake institution serves an assortment of savory and sweet pancakes that are so delicious that you’ll have a hard time NOT licking the plate.

 And if you ask me to share my pancake, I might just stab you with my fork.